jcreaner92/DatabricksAutomation/README.md

 ## Update Github Repo - Git Push

-- There is a tendency for EOF to default to Windows CRLF (\r\n), which will not be recognised when running on Linux Machine when we deploy our code.
+- There is a tendency for EOF to default to Windows CRLF (\r\n) in VS Code.
+Our deployment will use an Ubuntu Image for the Github Action Runner, which will not recognise carriage return \r\n.
-- The command below will convert \r\n to \n , which is the equivalent to changing all file in VS Code from CRLF to LF
+- The command below will convert \r\n to \n , which is the equivalent to changing all files in VS Code from CRLF to LF.
+It will then promote our local changes to the remote repository.
-- Run the command below from Root
+- Run the command below from root folder

 ```ps
 git add .